Programming-Club-IAU/Web-Week-3/README.md

 For this week's task, you'll be refining your personal portfolio page using CSS.
 Here are the specific enhancements to implement:

-1. **Heading and Paragraph Styles**: Apply appropriate styles to headings and paragraphs to enhance readability and visual appeal.
-For example, you can experiment with different font sizes, colors, and text alignments.
+1. **Heading and Paragraph Styles**: Apply styles to headings and paragraphs.
+For example, `color`, and `text-align`.

-2. **Backgrounds**: Experiment with background colors or images to add depth and visual interest to your portfolio.
+2. **Backgrounds**: Add background colors or images.
 You can use CSS properties like `background-color` and `background-image` to achieve this effect.

-3. **Typography**: Adjust font sizes and families to ensure a cohesive and professional look across your page.
+3. **Typography**: Adjust font sizes and families.
 You can use the `font-size` and `font-family` properties to customize the typography.

-4. **Layout Refinements**: Utilize margin, padding, and border properties to fine-tune the spacing and alignment of elements for a polished layout.
+4. **Layout Refinements**: Utilize margin, padding, and border properties.
 For instance, you can use `margin` to control the space around elements, `padding` to adjust the space inside elements, and `border` for creating visual boundaries.

 **Example**: